Riffing in ombre on a blue Coltrane

 Hang on to these times.
 Savor the memories like syrup drenched pancakes.
 They're gone before you even realized they were there.

 In memory of a diner called Truck Stop along U.S. 2 in Michigan's U.P.
-And a waitress named Barb who charged us whole pie price rather than individual pieces which would have cost twice as much.
+And a waitress named Barb who charged us whole pie price rather than individual pieces for everyone which would have cost twice as much.
 And bringing out a massive commercial size whipped topping thingy, to boot.
-And Molly, serves you right your broccoli was overcooked and you went hungry.
+And Molly, (the snooty teen) serves you right your broccoli was overcooked and you went hungry.
 You should have had the chicken like we said.

 Poetry metacognition